lara-roe/framecoder/README.md

 </p>

 ## Input format
-Framecoder expects a folder of frames per video.
+Framecoder expects a folder of frames per video with the `.jpg` file extension.
 Via  `File > Open subject folder` all images that are to be coded for a specific video can be loaded into the session.
 Alternatively, videos can be split into frames directly by using `File > Convert video to frames`.

 The folder name is used as the values in the `Subject` column for the exported csv.